DFHack modding guide¶

 end

-function onTick() -- exported
+function cycle() -- exported

-for _,unit in ipairs(df.global.world.units.all) do
+for _,unit in ipairs(df.global.world.units.active) do

 end